The Pike River Mine Drift will be re-entered, Minister Responsible for Pike River Re-entry Andrew Little announced today.

 Hon Andrew Little

-The Electoral (Integrity) Amendment Bill received its first reading in Parliament and will become law, Justice Minister Andrew Little said.
+The Electoral (Integrity) Amendment Bill has passed its third reading in Parliament and will become law, Justice Minister Andrew Little said.